uyencaocs/Introduction-to-C-programing-/pointer.md

 # Introduction to Pointer
-## A pointer is an independent valriable used to stores menory address of another variable as its value
+## A pointer is an independent valriable used to stores memory address of another variable as its value
-   ## <data type>* name --> declar pointer
+   ## <data type>* name --> declare pointer
     data type of poiner to same data type of val **void can point any data types(bult-in)**
-    operater & used together pointer valriable to get the menory address
+    operater & used together pointer valriable to get the memory address
     ex:
     ```
     #include <stdio.h>